mozilla/connect-cachify/README.md

           '/css/common.css'
           '/css/dashboard.css'
         ]
-      }
+    };
+    app.use(cachify.setup(assets, {
+      root: __dirname,
+      production: your_config['use_minified_assets'],
     }));

-A request for ``/js/fa6d51a13a245a90aeb48eeca0e52396/main.min.js`` would have the req.path rewritten to /js/main.min.js, so that other middleware will work properly.
+``setup`` takes two parameters: assets and options.
+Assets is an associative array where the keys are your production urls, and the value is a list of development urls that produce the same asset.

+We'll discussion options in a section below.

+Cachify middleware is now enabled.
+Let's look at this after hooking up the view helpers.

 Note: You **must** put ``cachify.setup`` before static or other connect middleware which works with these same requests.

-It's encouraged to reuse the ``js`` and ``css`` config with other connect compilers, such as less or connect-assets.

 ## Helpers